PET INSURANCE

 Accident Coverage

-Accident coverage is insurance that can cover expenses related to accidents and injuries — such as diagnostics, hospitalization, treatment, and medications.
+Accident coverage is insurance that can help cover expenses related to unexpected or unforeseen accidents and injuries — such as diagnostics, hospitalization, treatment, and medications.

 Alternative Therapies

-Alternative therapies (or complementary treatments) are those not considered traditional therapies that can help maintain your pet’s health or support their recovery.
+Alternative therapies, sometimes called holistic care or complementary treatments, are those not considered traditional therapies but can help maintain your pet’s health and wellness or support their recovery.
 Some of these therapies include chiropractic care, hydrotherapy, laser therapy, acupuncture, and more.

 Annual Limit